-I’m assuming this incident happened because the detergent did not dissolve properly and even survived all the rinses.
-Overloading* the drum can cause this.
-The warning is that particularly when washing children’s items you should make sure the washing machine is not overloaded to such an extent that the whole mass of laundry just turns round in one big lump.
-In such situations the detergent has no room to dissolve properly and as this case highlights, undissolved detergents can burn and could have serious consequences.
-Instructions on the packet should also be read and understood.
+In such situations the detergent has no room to dissolve properly.
+As we’ve established, undissolved detergents can burn and could have serious consequences.
+Instructions on the packet should also be read and understood properly.
 It’s too easy to assume we don’t need to look at instructions for commonly used products but we should.

 Fixed-price repairs, Pay monthly, Repair & protect your whole appliance..